 * Milliard in FishEthoBase = a thousand millions

-Labels are not helpful for clients who care for the welfare of farmed shrimps.
+For the time being, (i.e. seals of approval) are not helpful for clients who care for the welfare of farmed fish.
 The guidelines of organic labels are the ones most inclined to grant animal welfare, yet they define no tangible instruction.
 All other labels address animal health at best, but do not acknowledge all-encompassing aspects of animal welfare.
-That is to say that even shrimps farmed under labels like organic, ASC, or Friend of the Sea, often live under the conditions of intensive animal husbandry.
+That is to say that even fishes farmed under labels like organic, ASC, or Friend of the Sea, often live under the conditions of intensive animal husbandry.
+However there is some hope as several labels are currently studying the feasibilityof integrating fish welfare into their certification schemes.

 If we want to change the disregard for animal welfare, we need more of two things: ethological research and pressure from concerned consumers who want to eat respectfully-farmed shrimps.